MarcRuble/experiment-utility/README.md

 ### How to use the reader?
 When a description of the experiment in this format is at hand, one can use the `ExperimentReader.readTask()` method to parse the experiment in the above described model classes.
 See `Main.java` for an example of this.\
+Important parameters are:
-The parameter `collapse` indicates if the specified conditions in the lowest level of file directories should be collapsed to a single condition.
-Then a line in the `.txt` file with `1 2 3` would be interpreted as one condition `1-2-3` instead of 3 subsequent ones (where `-` can be replaced by other symbols with the `connector` parameter).\
+* `collapse`: indicates if the specified conditions in the lowest level of file directories should be collapsed to a single condition.
+Then a line in the `.txt` file with `1 2 3` would be interpreted as one condition `1-2-3` instead of 3 subsequent ones.
+This is useful if in our example from above, the poses would always be done subsequently without a pause and the whole thing counted as one trial.
-Still there is one more thing that we need to specify in order to parse our experiment, the `merger` function.
+* `connector`: if `collapse` is true, then this parameter is the `string` used to join the condition (e.g. `-` to obtain `1-2-3`).
+* `merger`: a function combining a range of `strings` to a single `string`.
 Because we have defined the orders of conditions of our 2 independent variables in separate files, we need to merge them into one.
 E.g. we could define a function which takes as input an array of `string` and simply joins them into a single `string` with `_` as separator.
 This way we obtain conditions of form `1_sit` or `3_stand` which are easy to work with.

+### What now?
+Use the obtained model of Java objects in any way you would like.\
+In the future, I might extend this project with a simple GUI to execute the experiment.